okami101/vuetify-admin/packages/docs/guide/laravel.md

 :::

 :::tip DIRECTORY STRUCTURE
-See [this getting started section](getting-started.md#directory-structure) for more detail of what you got inside the `admin` folder.
+See [this getting started section](getting-started.md#directory-structure) for more detail of what you get inside the `admin` folder.
 :::

 ## Usage